Because forever can change in a matter of seconds.

 Halton Regional Police Service, in partnership with the City of Burlington, Halton District and Halton Catholic District School Boards, the Ministry of Transportation, and the Canadian Wireless Telecommunications Association (CWTA), launched the #TextULater Pledge pilot campaign in June, 2017.

-The innovative initiative challenges high school students and youth groups to pledge to be safer, focused drivers by not using their cell phones while behind the wheel and encouraging others to do the same.
-Those taking the pledge receive limited edition, custom #TextULater emoji keychains, courtesy of the CWTA.
+The innovative initiative challenged high school students and youth groups to pledge to be safer, focused drivers by not using their cell phones while behind the wheel and encouraging others to do the same.
+Those who took the pledge received a limited edition, custom #TextULater emoji keychains, courtesy of the CWTA.

-High School Liaison Officers will visit each high school and various youth groups in Burlington throughout the month to deliver the message and speak with students one-on-one.
+High School Liaison Officers visited each high school and various youth groups in Burlington throughout the month of June to deliver the message and speak with students one-on-one.
 HRPS’ impactful 2016 Crime Prevention Week public service announcement is also being used to drive the importance of the campaign home.